Deloitte Citation Chaos

 The Robodebt Irony

-The Quandary
+The Confession

-Why They're Unverified
+Why They're Now Verified

-Sources: Australian Financial Review: Deloitte report suspected of containing AI invented quote
+Sources: Australian Financial Review: Deloitte report suspected of containing AI invented quote | Deloitte to refund government, admits using AI in $440k report

 Ready for More AI Disasters?